lrhn/platform.dart/migration-guide.md

 ## From `dart:io`

-The `dart:io` core library is a special custom library only available on Dart native platforms (and for example, not available on Dart web platforms).
-We recommend migration to `package:platform` version 4.x, as the APIs in `package:platform/platform.dart` are available on all platforms.
+The `dart:io` core library is only available on Dart native platforms (and, for example, not available on Dart web platforms).
+We recommend migration to `package:platform` version 4.x, as the APIs in `package:platform/platform.dart` are available on all current platforms.
 For the additional native-only APIs, those available in `package:platform/native.dart`.

 ### General platform APIs

+The `dart:io` library exposes host platform information as static members of the `Platform` class.
+This API has historically been made available on some platforms that don't otherwise support `dart:io`.

-The general APIs in `dart:io` that determine what the host platform are accessed via static methods on the `Platform` class.
-To migrate to `package:platform` v4.x, use the similar methods on instance returned via the `LocalPlatform.current` getter.
+To migrate uses of that API to `package:platform` v4.x, use the similarly-named members on the `LocalPlatform.current` object.

 Migrate from:
 ```dart